DataJunction/dj/docs/content/0.1.0/docs/getting-started/namespaces.md

 # Namespaces

-All nodes in DataJunction exist within a namespace which is represented as the prefix elements of a node's name.
-Elements in node names are separated by dots (`.`).
+All nodes in DataJunction exist within a namespace.
+Node names are dot separated alpha-numeric elements.
+The leading elements identify the namespace where the node exists.
 Nodes that do not include any dots in the name are automatically defined in the `default` namespace.

 | Node Name           | Namespace    |
 |---------------------|--------------|